Spiticus/Red_Velvet_Games_GameJam_2015/Documents/readme.txt

-Pursuit of the Stars README
+Pursue the Moon README

 *********************
    Red Velvet Games
 	   presents
-Pursuit of the Stars
+Pursue the Moon
 *********************

 Created and Designed by: